 Bicycle and Pedestrian Facilities (33%).
 While Roadway Projects over this period largely examined motor vehicle traffic congestion and roadway volume and capacity issues on existing roadways, Bicycle and Pedestrian Studies focused accommodating safe and effective bicycle of Delaware.
 The corporate limits of the City of Dover, comprising an area of over 25 Square Miles, making it the largest incorporated area in the State of Delaware.
-Situated in the center of our metropolitan planning area, Dover resident has population of $38,879^{17}$.
+Situated in the center of our metropolitan planning area, Dover has а resident population of 38,87917.